 Energy Tours in Iceland

-Iceland has succeeded in doing what many consider impossible: transforming its energy system from fossil fuels to clean energy.
-The use of geothermal energy in Iceland is highly cost-effective, reliable, clean, and socially important.
-It has also dramatically increased the quality of life for the inhabitants.
+Iceland has succeeded in doing what many modern nations consider to be impossible: transforming its energy system from fossil fuels to clean energy.
+The use of geothermal energy in Iceland is highly cost-effective, reliable and clean.
+This is also a socially important acheivement which has dramatically increased the quality of life of the inhabitants here in Iceland.

-Iceland's precipitation combined with extensive highlands, has an enormous energy potential or up to 220 TWh/yr.
+Iceland's precipitation combined with the extensive highlands have together provided an enormous energy potential of up to 220 TWh/yr.
 Of the primary energy consumption in Iceland, in 2008, 20% was generated from hydropower.
 The total electricity production was in 2008, 12,5 TWh from hydro.

 Iceland is a pioneer in the use of geothermal energy for space heating.
 Generating electricity with geothermal energy has increased significantly in recent years.
 Geothermal power facilities currently generate 25% of the country's total electricity production.

-In Iceland, various high tech geothermal power plants, as well as hydropower plants, have an open door policy and offer tours around their facilities, explaning the technical aspects of how they generate power.
+In Iceland, various high tech geothermal power plants, as well as hydropower plants, have an open door policy and offer tours around their facilities, explaining the technical aspects of how they generate power.

-The Blue Lagoon geothermal spa offering a unique experience based on bathing in the Blue Lagoon geothermal brine, a unique ecocycle where high technology and nature work in perfect harmony in Iceland’s extreme environment.
+The Blue Lagoon is a geothermal spa offering a unique experience based on bathing in the Blue Lagoon´s geothermal brine, a unique ecocycle in which high technology and nature work in perfect harmony in Iceland’s extreme environment.

 Nauthólsvík Geothermal Beach

-In Iceland the sea is normally far too cold to tempt swimmers, but at Nautholsvik bay in Reykjavik, a thermal beach has been created, where natural hot water flows out into the sea, and you can frolic in the waves as if you were in the Mediterranean!
+In Iceland the sea is normally far too cold to tempt swimmers.
+However, at Nautholsvik Bay in Reykjavik, a thermal beach has been created, where natural hot water flows out into the sea, and you can swim and frolic in the waves as if you were in the Mediterranean!

-Heating of outdoor swimming pools is among the most important uses of geotherrmal energy in Iceland.
+The heating of outdoor swimming pools is amongst the most important uses of geothermal energy in Iceland.
 There are 136 recreational swimming centers in Iceland using geothermal heat.
 One of the delights of a visit to Iceland is bathing in one of the many thermal pools, filled with geothermally heated water.
-The pools are mostly open-air, and always pleasantly warm - whatever the weather - and most have outdoor whirlpools or ‘hot-pots’ to bask in before or after swimming.
+The pools are mostly open-air and are always pleasantly warm - whatever the weather - most also have outdoor whirlpools or ‘hot-pots’ to bask in before or after swimming.